• Share this on:

 Sustainable Spice Initiative

-The sustainable spice initiative (SSI), a sector-wide consortium, was established by IDH in 2012.
-It brings together an international group of companies in the spices and herbs sector.
-The members of SSI share the belief that in today's environment sustainability needs to be part of their long-term strategy.
+The members of SSI share the belief that in today’s environment sustainability needs to be part of their long-term strategy.
 This not only to secure sufficient products for future use, but also to recognise that in a connected global society business can only be successful if it is inclusive and responsible.
-They have regional platforms for Vietnam and India.

-Sustainable Herbs Programme
+Sustainable Herbs Initiative

 Running programs: